The Venture Bros. – Season One [2004]

 The Venture Bros. – Season Four [2009-2010]

-The fourth season of The Venture Bros. premiered midnight on October 18, 2009 on the East Coast, technically making it the 19th, but premiered accordingly at earlier equivalent times around the U.S. on the 18th, such as at 11 p.m.
-Central Standard Time.
+The fourth season of The Venture Bros. premiered on October 18, 2009.
 Production began in June 2008 and overlapped production of season three.
-The season is planned to air as two sets of eight episodes, with the first eight beginning on October 18, 2009, and the remaining episodes likely airing Summer 2010.
+The season aired as two sets of eight episodes, with the first eight beginning on October 18, 2009 and the next group of eight premiering September 12, 2010.